YunoHost-Apps/nextcloud_ynh/doc/DISCLAIMER.md

 ## Configuration

-#### Configure OnlyOffice integration
+### Configure ONLYOFFICE integration

+#### with Nextcloud App (no ARM support, lower performance)

-Starting from Nextcloud 18, it features a direct integration of OnlyOffice (an online rich text document editor) through a Nextcloud app.
+Starting from Nextcloud 18, it features a direct integration of ONLYOFFICE (an online rich text document editor) through a Nextcloud app.
 To install and configure it:
 - Install *Community Document Server* application in your Nextcloud.
-That's the part that runs OnlyOffice server.
+That's the part that runs ONLYOFFICE server.
 - Install *ONLYOFFICE* application.
-That's the client part that will connect to an OnlyOffice server.
+That's the client part that will connect to an ONLYOFFICE server.
-- Then in Settings -> ONLYOFFICE (`https://yourdomain.tld/nextcloud/settings/admin/onlyoffice`), if you want to configure which file formats should be opened by OnlyOffice.
+- Then in Settings -> ONLYOFFICE (`https://yourdomain.tld/nextcloud/settings/admin/onlyoffice`), if you want to configure which file formats should be opened by ONLYOFFICE.
 - Here you go :) You should be able to create new type of documents and open them.

-*NB: OnlyOffice is only available for x86 architecture - **ARM** architecture is **not** supported (Raspberry Pi, OLinuXino...)*
+*NB: ONLYOFFICE Nextcloud App is only available for x86 architecture - for **ARM** architecture (Raspberry Pi, OLinuXino...), consider the YunoHost App below*

+#### with Yunohost App (ARM64 support, better performance)

+For better performance and ARM64 support, install ONLYOFFICE Yunohost App and connect it to Nextcloud, see the tutorial in the [doc of onlyoffice_ynh package](https://github.com/YunoHost-Apps/onlyoffice_ynh/blob/master/README_fr.md#configuration-de-onlyoffice-server)

 ## YunoHost specific features